MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Atlassian Jira
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Atlassian Jira and intelligently searching it with Microsoft Graph.
-It robustly indexes projects, issues, attachments, comments, work logs, issue histories, links, and profiles from one-premises Jira instances in near real time.
+It robustly indexes projects, issues, attachments, comments, work logs, issue histories, links, and profiles from on-premises Jira instances in near real time.
 The connector fully supports Atlassian Confluence’s built-in user and group management.
 The connector also supports Confluence installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-jira-connector)